cschweig2/Factory.Solution/README.md

 2. _Open web browser and go to https://github.com/cschweig2/Factory.Solution._
 3. _After clicking the green "code" button, you can copy the URL for the repository._
 4. _Open a terminal window, such as Command Prompt or Git Bash._<br>
-  4a. _Type in this command: "git clone", followed by the URL you just copied.
+  4a. _Type in this command:_ `git clone`_, followed by the URL you just copied.
 The full command should look like this: "git clone https://github.com/cschweig2/Factory.Solution"._
 5. _View the code on your favorite text editor, such as Visual Studio Code._

 #### Download